 Regarding the performance of the medium access layer, IEEE 802 notes that while the strictly time-slotted medium access scheme of LTE V2X Release 14 might be efficient when all the messages are strictly periodic and of a particular size, many traffic-related messages are generated at non-periodic intervals (for example, due to congestion control, vehicle dynamics, or the asynchronous occurrence of critical events like hard-braking) and are of variable size.
 Due to the semi-persistent scheduling scheme of LTE V2X, such messages generated at random times can experience delays up to 100 milliseconds, depending on the parameter configuration, which is significantly higher than the 2 milliseconds that can be observed for the vast majority of DSRC messages [13].
 Toyota also found superior performance of DSRC in congested environments [14].
 Furthermore, the resource allocation algorithm of LTE V2X is designed for packets of a particular size and is therefore not efficient for variable-size data.
-While Basic Safety Messages (BSMs) will contain basic fixed-size data like position and speed, there exists a large amount of variable-size data, for example the number of path history points and the size of the security overhead.
+While Basic Safety Messages (BSMs) will contain basic fixed-size data like position and speed, there exists a large amount of variable-size data, for example the number of path history points and the security overhead.
 For LTE V2X, a slight increase in message size can result in the need for an additional time slot having to be allocated which significantly decreases user efficiency and increases latency, both of which substantially degrade ITS safety and efficiency.
 Such a design could easily discourage the adoption of innovative new features that require the use of additional message data fields.
 In contrast, in extensive field trials and more recently in deployments of large numbers of DSRC devices, efficient channel access has been achieved under high load and with non-periodic and variable-size messages.
 Therefore, DSRC provides better latency performance and provides flexibility to support future innovations.

 Deployments of DSRC